SAT Subject Tests

 What is a Subject Test?

 Subject Tests are hour-long, multiple-choice tests.
 You can choose to sit for two or three within the same day.
 You have the option of switching the subject the day of the exam.

 The tests are scored on a scale of 200-800.
 Depending on the college, a competitive score could be anywhere from around 600-750.
 You’ll be provided with your Raw Score, a Score Range (or how much your score could have changed depending on the day or specific test questions), a Percentile Rank (which compares your score to those of other students taking the same test) and an Average Score (which averages the scores of all test takers for that day).
 You should register at least five weeks prior to the test.

 The Subject Test allows you to choose which test you want to take.
 If your best subject is biology or history or Spanish, you'll have the opportunity to demonstrate that specific knowledge as opposed to the SAT or the ACT, which tests more general knowledge.

 Some colleges require these tests and others recommend them.
 If the latter is true, or even if a college hasn't explicitly recommended them, you should seriously consider taking them anyway.
 Earning a high score on these tests can make your application more competitive, setting you apart from students who have only taken the SAT or the ACT.

 Which Test Should I Take?

 The answer depends on your own strengths as a student.
-The SAT College Board offers a range of subjects, from literature to Modern Hebrew — almost any subject you've encountered in school (besides the fine arts) should be available.
-If you're applying as an international student or English is your second language, there's a long list of language exams as well.
+The SAT College Board offers a range of subjects, from literature to Modern Hebrew, so almost any subject you learned in school (besides the fine arts) should be available.
+If you're applying as an international student or if English is your second language, there's a long list of language exams as well.
 Choose a subject you feel confident about.
 These tests can help emphasize your interest in a certain major or career path down the road.